Kong/docs.konghq.com/docs/templates/explanation-template.md

 For example, you could start an explanation introduction paragraph about computers like the following:

-"Computers are a digital machines that are used to perform operations, both arithmetic and logical, automatically.
-They can be useful in a variety of situations, such as to type a document, code software, or watch a video.
+"Computers are digital machines that are used to perform operations, both arithmetic and logical, automatically.
+They can be useful in a variety of situations, such as typing a document, coding software, or watching a video.
 This guide is for users who are new to computers and explains what computers are, their history, the benefits of using a computer, and drawbacks of using computers."

 ## First context section <!-- Header optional if there's only one section in the article -->